-Naltrexone delivered in lower doses – Low Dose Naltrexone (LDN) – has been used in the USA to treat the symptoms of autoimmune conditions, such as multiple sclerosis (MS), since 1985, and more recently has been used in Europe and the UK (1).
+Naltrexone delivered in lower doses – Low Dose Naltrexone (LDN) – has been used in the USA to treat the symptoms of autoimmune conditions, such as multiple sclerosis (MS), since 1985 and is now used in Europe and the UK (1).

 The low dose method of taking naltrexone was devised and developed by the late Dr Bernard Bihari, from New York.
-Dr Bihari was qualified in Internal Medicine, Psychiatry and Neurology (1).
+Dr Bihari was a Harvard-trained physician who specialised in Neurology.
+(1).

-Once the LDN has been processed by the body, the elevated endorphins produced as a result can now act together with the receptors and assist in regulating cell growth and immunity (3).
+Once LDN has been processed by the body, the elevated endorphins produced as a result can act together with receptors to assist in regulating cell growth and immunity (3).

 Research into LDN

 There have been many studies into the safety and effectiveness of LDN as a treatment for MS, mostly small trials, with mixed results.

 I have taken LDN in the past but I found that it didn’t make any difference to me

 A six-month phase II pilot trial of 40 people with primary progressive MS was conducted by Dr M Gironi, with the main purpose of looking at safety and tolerability.
 This study found LDN to be well-tolerated by patients who also reported an improvement of their symptoms, particularly spasticity, pain, fatigue and depression.
 There were also reported improvements to quality of life outcomes (4).